cepthomas/Nebulua/README.md

 # Tech Notes

-- Consists of two .NET applications (Command line and WinForms) and a C++/CLI interop component that interfaces to the lua library.
 - The interop API translate between internal LUA_XXX status and user-facing enum NebStatus.
 API doesn't throw anything.
 - Windows 64 bit only.
 Build it with VS2022 and .NET8.